Soccer in Ireland

 Soccer came to Ireland thanks to John M. McAlery, a Belfast merchant, who saw the game played while on honeymoon in Scotland and introduced it to Ireland in 1878.
 In the early years it was mostly played in Northern Ireland but from 1885 it spread to Dublin and from there throughout the entire country.

-There are football associations in Ireland since the original association split following the 1916 rising, the Football Association of Ireland in the Republic and the Irish Football Association in Northern Ireland.
-Each one now fields its own international team.
+There are now two football associations in Ireland since the original association split following the 1916 rising, the Football Association of Ireland in the Republic and the Irish Football Association in Northern Ireland.
+Each now fields its own international team.

 Soccer is played throughout the country at an amateur level and is particularly strong in larger towns and cities.